What do Employers need to Consider when Terminating Someone on a Visa?

 When terminating the employment of any employee, employers should always carefully consider whether there is a legitimate reason for the termination and if so, how the termination should be appropriately implemented.
 Even in situations of gross misconduct, employers should ensure they follow a procedure which is fair.
 When terminating the employment of a visa holder, whether it be for poor performance, gross misconduct or redundancy, special consideration needs to be given to the likely impact of the termination on that particular visa holder, and whether given the circumstances, there is additional scope for the termination to be considered harsh, unjust, or unreasonable so that can all be factored into the decision making process.

-If you require assistance with employment terminations involving visa holders, please contact our employment lawyer and Registered Migration Agent:
+If you require assistance with employment terminations involving visa holders, please contact our employment lawyer: